valkenburg-prevue-ch/authentik/website/docs/providers/proxy/_envoy_istio.md

                     hosts:
                         # You can create a single resource and list all Domain names here, or create multiple resources
                         - "app.company"
+                    # Uncomment the next lines to allow for unauhtenticated access to all /.well-known/acme-challenge/* paths,
+                    # which is imperative if you use letsencrypt with an http acme challenge for generating your https certificates.
+                    # notPaths: # enable letsencrypt on ingress with custom rules.
+                    #     - "/.well-known/acme-challenge/*"

 ```